 If the UGF Library does not own the book or article that you need, we can usually borrow if from another library via the Interlibrary Loan service.

 Due to licensing restrictions, WestLawPro passwords can only be distributed to Paralegal Majors/Minors.
-Passwords are e-mailed to students during the first week of the semester.
-Contact the library if you have not received your password.
+If you need a password, Contact the library.
 If you need to do legal research and aren't in the Paralegal program, you can use the WestLaw Campus Research database.